emu-russia/breaks/BreakingNESWiki_DeepL/APU/Readme.md

 **APU** is the unofficial name for the specialized NES CPU.

-The official name is MPU (Microprocessor Unit) or just CPU, but we will stick to the unofficial term.
-Sometimes APU is also found under the abbreviation "pAPU".
+The official name is just CPU, but we will stick to the unofficial term.

 The chip was developed by [Ricoh](../Ricoh.md), chip names are RP2A03 for NTSC and RP2A07 for PAL.

 The APU includes:
 - MOS 6502 processor core, with disabled decimal correction (BCD) circuit
-- DMA to send sprites (hardwired to external PPU registers)
+- DMA to send sprites (hardwired to external PPU register)
-- Tone generators: 2 square, 1 triangle, 1 noise generator and 1 delta-PCM.
+- Tone generators: 2 square, 1 triangle, 1 noise generator
+- Delta PCM
 - DACs to convert digital outputs of synthesized sound to analog levels
 - DMA for sampling DPCM samples
 - Small DMA controller